About Gouache

 Stepan Kolesnikoff (Lines and Colors article)

-Adolph von Menzel (Wikimedia Commons), also: The Athenaeum, Gurney Journey
+Adolph von Menzel (Wikimedia Commons), also on Gurney Journey

 Some Gouache Artists — Contemporary

-As I mentioned in the resources section above, James Gurney’s blog contains a lot of information about gouache, as well as examples of his own paintings.
+As I mentioned in the resources section at left, James Gurney’s blog contains a lot of information about gouache, as well as examples of his own paintings.
 You can also find his short videos on YouTube.

 Paquette works in oil and gouache (link is to his gouache paintings).
 His gouache paintings are small in scale and simply beautiful.
-You can still get copies of his wonderful little book of Gouaches.
-Here is my Lines and Colors article from 2008 on Thomas Paquette.
+You can still get copies of his new book of Gouaches, Intimate Landscapes, as well as his previous book of gouache paintings.
+Here are Lines and Colors articles on Thomas Paquette.

 Larry Francis is a Philadelphia artist who works in both oil and gouache.
 As far as I know, he doesn’t have a dedicated website; you can find some of his gouache paintings on the site of the Gross McCleaf gallery.
-Here is my Lines and Colors article on Larry Francis.
+Here are my Lines and Colors articles on Larry Francis.

 Tiemens is another film industry visual development artist, working for Industrial Light and Magic.
 He paints wonderful gouache paintings, often in the tradition of 17th century Dutch “Golden Age” landscapes.
-He has a few videos on Vimeo.
+He has a video on Vimeo.

 Hernendez is a Production Designer at Dreamworks Animation, and paints wonderfully immediate plein air gouache paintings.

 Fowkes is another film industry concept artist who paints plein air in watercolor and Gouache, the “Landscape Sketchbook” part of this gallery page is mostly gouache.
-You can find more on his blog.
+He has a recent book: How to Paint Landscapes Quickly and Beautifully in Watercolor and Gouache (Bookshop.org link)

 Bradish ia a painter who uses gouache in bold and inventive ways, with strong contrasts, textural brush work and lots of spatter.
 Link is to his primary website; see also his Behance portfolio and Vimeo videos.